YoussefSherif7/DisasterResponsePipeline/README.md

 ## Project Motivation<a name="motivation"></a>
 This is my second project in the Udacity Data Science program.
 The idea behind this project is using a data set containing real messages that were sent during disaster events, and create a machine learning pipeline in order to categorize messages to send them to the correct disaster relief support.
+This project truly shows its power in supporting those in need after disasters as well as relief agencies, especially after disaster events as they get thousands of messages.
+This concept really has the ability to impact lives that could be in danger and need fast response, as well as provide much needed support to disaster relief agencies.
+Considering the events we hear everyday and the tragedies we see this really was a meaningful project to partake in.

 The project is divided into 3 sections.
 ### 1. ETL (Extract, Transform, load)
 This pipeline is responsible for extracting the data from the provided dataset, followed by a transformation/cleaning process of merging/removing duplicates etc.